SophieDeBenedetto/blog/posts/live_view_design_patterns_components.md

 # LiveView Design Patterns: Components and Single Responsibility Principle

 ## `LiveView` Can Get Messy

-Move LiveView means more code in live views--equivalent of "fat controllers".
+As LiveView becomes a more established technology, we naturally find ourselves leveraging to back more and more complex features.
+If we're not careful, this can lead to "fat controller syndrome"––live views that are jam packed with complex business logic and disparate responsibilities, just like the classic "fat Rails controller".

 How can we write live views that are easy to reason about and maintain and adhere to common design principles like SRP?

 One way to achieve this goal is to leverage the `PhoenixLive.Component` behaviour.